It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 While larger and not portable, they offer more power and stability than their handheld counterparts.

 What follows are some of the most common stationary machines used in woodworking.

 A device that is well over a century old, the bandsaw is a flexible saw-tooth blade that is really a band fitted over two spinning wheels.

-The wheels are driven by an electric motor, and you push the wood into the blade as it passed down vertically.
+An electric motor drives the wheels, and you push the wood into the blade as it passes down vertically.

 Because of the thin blade, bandsaws are highly popular in workshops because you can get a precision cut.